samuelkassa/simple_shell/README.md

 ## Credits

-All codes are written by Samuyel Kasashun and Adisalem Fereja.
+All codes are written by Samuyel Kasahun and Adisalem Fereja.